silent-codder/silent-codder/README.md

 - 👋 Hi, I’m @silent-codder
-- 🌱 I’m currently work in 'Effiacacious India' as Software Developer
+- 🌱 I’m currently working as Software Developer

 <!---
 silent-codder/silent-codder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.